Electrical Installation Condition Report (EICR)

 An EICR is an official document that is produced following an assessment an electrical installation, either domestic, commercial or industrial premises require inspection with varying degrees of frequency depending on the premises.
 It must be carried out by a suitably qualified electrician or electrical contractor who has a good working knowledge and experience of electrical installations.

 When an EICR is performed on the property the contractor will need to disconnect the installation from the mains electrical power supply.
 The contractor needs to switch off and disconnect the power for reasons of safety and also for the purpose of being able to apply the correct test to the relevant electrical circuit.
 The disconnection of the power supply is of course an inconvenience, especially if the disconnection of the power impacts on the running of a business or other critical operation.

-The frequency of domestic EICR’s is 10 years or change of occupancy to inspect the condition of the electrical system and ensure there is no deterioration, although there may be reasons why an EICR would need to be carried more frequently.
+The frequency of non-domestic EICR’s is 5 years for commercial properties and public buildings every year.
+Domestic EICR’s is 10 years or change of occupancy to inspect the condition of the electrical system and ensure there is no deterioration, although there may be reasons why an EICR would need to be carried more frequently.
 These may include the age of the installation or the type of property.
-The majority of commercial premises require an assessment annually.

 It is important to request an EICR on a property that is being purchased as it is the best way to find out if work needs to be carried out on the electrical system and address any concerns the occupier may encounter with regard to the electrical installation.

 The test includes a visual inspection where the electrician will survey the electrical installation before they commence with the electrical testing.
 The visual inspection will highlight broken or cracked items and those that may have been installed incorrectly or in the wrong location.
 It will also show if there have been overloading or over heating problems.